GluuFederation/docs-oxd-prod/docs/sources/tutorials/spring/index.md

     mvn clean package -Dmaven.test.skip=true
     ```

-    Depending on connection speed and computer performance, it may take a couple of minutes to complete.
-It is downloading all required     dependencies and bild the executable jar file.
+    Depending on connection speed and computer performance, it may take a couple of minutes to download all required dependencies and build the executable jar file.

 1. Now you can run the executable jar using below command: